Gautham020/login-app/README.md

 *   Secure Sign-In with JWT Authentication: After successful registration users can sign in using their credentials.
 The application uses JSON Web Tokens (JWT) for authentication ensuring that user sessions are secure and tamper-proof.
 JWT tokens are stored securely and used for accessing protected routes within the application.
 *   Responsive and User-Friendly Interface: The frontend is designed with Material-UI (MUI) providing a consistent and aesthetically pleasing user interface.
 The application is fully responsive ensuring a seamless experience across different devices including desktops tablets and smartphones.
 *   Scalable Hosting on Vercel: The application is hosted on Vercel which provides a scalable and reliable hosting environment.
 Vercel offers features like automatic scaling continuous deployment and global CDN ensuring optimal performance and uptime.
+*   Email Service Features:Easily send emails using various transport services, including Gmail, Outlook, Yahoo, and more.
+Authentication Support.
+Securely authenticate using your email credentials or app passwords.
+Plain Text & HTML Content.
+Support for both plain text and HTML email bodies, allowing for rich-text formatting and design.
+Error Handling.
+Includes comprehensive error handling to manage and log any issues that occur during the email sending process.
+Environment Variable Support.
+Utilizes environment variables to securely manage email credentials and other sensitive data.
+Customizable Email Options.
+Configure sender address, recipient addresses, subject lines, and email content as needed.

 <h2>🛠️ Installation Steps:</h2>